zephirl/BIXI-Network-Analysis/README.md

 ### Abstract:

-Montreal, which has been experiencing a booming growth in the recent years, is a great demonstration of the urban mobility challenge: with congestion, construction, parking difficulties and weather / environmental conditions to cite a few.

-To contribute combatting this challenge, the Public Bike System Company launched BIXI in May 2009, the first large-scale bike sharing network in North America at the time.
-With over 5 million annual rides, it is without doubt that this shared, green mobility transportation method contributes positively to the city’s development.

-However, despite the positive impact of this network, it can be frustrating to use.
-Every morning when I go to my nearest BIXI station to ride a bike to university it is empty.
-The story repeats when after finally finding and riding my BIXI bike to McGill, I find the station full, with no space left for my bike…
-Through this project, I want to analyze the tens of thousands trips that occur each day.
-I want to see how this data can be used to provide environmental and socio-economic insights, better understand the habits of Montrealers and understand how and why this phenomenon occurs.
-I would also like to perform some flow predictions on the network and attempt to propose a solution to overcome the issue of empty and full station, through trip recommendation models and bike station rebalancing operations.
+Montreal, with its booming growth in recent years, is a great demonstration of the urban mobility challenge: with congestion, construction, parking difficulties and weather / environmental conditions to cite a few.
+To contribute combatting this challenge, BIXI, the first large-scale bike sharing network in North America at the time, was launched in May 2009.
+With over 5 million annual rides, it is without doubt contributing positively to the city’s development.
+However, with its increasing adoption, the network has become frustrating to use, with stations often being empty when you need a bike, or full when you need to return one at peak usage times.
+Through this project, we want to analyze the tens of thousands trips that occur each day.
+We want to see how this data can be used to provide environmental and socio-economic insights and better understand the habits of Montrealers to understand how this phenomenon occurs.
+We would also like to perform some flow and trip predictions and attempt to propose a solution to the issue of empty and full stations.

 ### Research Proposal and Progress Report: